metoikos/hapi-multi-mongo/README.md

 // single connection to db_name
 // access with request.server.plugins['hapi-multi-mongo'].mongo.myConn
 // in this usage, you have to pick a database first
-// then you need to pick collection then you can have queries on that collection
+// then you need to choose a collection then you can have queries on that collection,
 // keep that in mind
 {
     connection: {